 Furthermore, after the initial education requirements are met, most states do choose to regulate practicing CPhTs.
 These regulations can include exams, fees, continued education and/or a criminal background check.
 To determine each state’s requirements, consult the state’s Boards of Pharmacy.

 To “climb the ladder” as a Pharmacy Technician, certification can increase a professional’s marketability.
 Also, after consulting an employer regarding wishes to advance, the employer may state they they will actually pay for a Pharmacy Technician to take a certification exam.
 More education creates more skilled employees!

-“Advancing your career can be tough in retail pharmacy, but if you are good at your career, organized and good with people and work for an independent, you could become lead technician and be responsible for other,” explained Price.
+“Advancing your career can be tough in retail pharmacy, but if you are good at your career in healthcare, organized and good with people and work for an independent, you could become lead technician and be responsible for other,” explained Price.
 “Or if your location does compounding you could learn that which pays better.”

 In her own experience, once Price completed her externship, the owner of the pharmacy which she was working at asked her to become the store manager.
 Starting this position two days after graduating from her Pharm Tech program, she realized she had a lot of “learning and catching up to do,” but her commitment to learning enabled her to successful advance in this way.

 “I became responsible for the hiring and firing of technicians, and was responsible for ordering both over-the-counter and RX medications,” Price said.
 “I found the work to be challenging and enjoyable in equal measure.”